Jarvis-Platform/jarvis-sdk/README.md

 ### Release 1.1.1 : 2020-05-18

 * Added support for ZSH under Max OS X
-* Added task status for Table To Table DAGs
+* TTT : Added task status
+* TTT : added special check for tasks declared in "task_dependencies" but not in "workflow"
+* TTT : check if task IDs are named properly
+* TTT : You can run tasks locally with : jarvis configuration run YOUR-CONF.json [task1 task2 .... taskN]
-* Project Profiles list in now sorted
+* Project Profiles list is now sorted

 ### Release 1.1.0 : 2020-02-19